climateclock/climate-clock-kit/instructions/instructions.md

 - Solder the 40-pin GPIO header to the underside of the board, and the 16-pin HUB75 header to the top.
 Make sure the notch on the HUB75 header aligns with the notch drawn on the board.
 Use a [PCB holder](https://www.adafruit.com/product/291), tape, or picture hanging putty to hold the parts in place if needed.

 - Solder the screw terminal block to the top of the board, making sure the terminals (where you will attach power wires) face outward.
-Use plenty of solder to attach this part, as it will carry all the power to the LED panels.
+Use plenty of solder to attach this part.

 <img src="makerkit/A_1.jpg" width=50%><img src="makerkit/A_2.jpg" width=50%>